fastjs-team/docs/docs/v1.x/dom.md

 ### Add to end

-Use `appendTo` or `pushTo` to add the element to the end of the place.
+Use `appendTo` or `push` to add the element to the end of the place.

 ```javascript
 import { selecter as $, FastjsDom } from 'fastjs-next';